efagerho/tink-lite/README.md

 TODO:

 1. The TinkError type needs an actual implementation and error handling needs to be properly implemented.
-1. Decrypt operations are not implemented
-1. Tests are missing, so code might be horribly broken
+1. Tests are missing for AES-GCM-256, so code might be horribly broken